 Retention of Data

 Transfer of Data

-Our Clients’ Data may be transferred to — and maintained on — computers located outside of our state, province, country or other governmental jurisdiction where the data protection laws may differ from those in our Clients’ jurisdiction.
+Our Clients Data, may be transferred to — and maintained on — computers located outside of our state, province, country or other governmental jurisdiction where the data protection laws may differ than those from our Clients jurisdiction.

-If our Clients are located outside the United States and choose to provide information to us, please note that we transfer the data to the United States and process it there.
+If our Clients are located outside United States and choose to provide information to us, please note that we transfer the data, to United States and process it there.

 Disclosure of Data

 Under certain circumstances, Nexus Direct may be required to disclose our Clients Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 Nexus Direct may disclose our Clients Data in the good faith belief that such action is necessary to:

 - To protect and defend the rights or property of Nexus Direct

 - To prevent or investigate possible wrongdoing in connection with our Service